 We’re building for the long-term.
 No promo can make your career.
 Nor will an appropriately funded promo that flops set you back too far.
 But if you manage your money poorly, and go all-in one too many times, you will eventually break.
 After all, the survival rate for a career Russian Roulette player is zero.

 Don’t take that approach with your business.
-Be methodical and use your dollars wisely.
+Be methodical and allocate your dollars wisely.

 Evaluating a Site’s True Cost

 Let’s say you’ve run a few promos and you’re comfortable with how they work.

 But you want to add new sites to the mix.